mrbrins82/mrbrins82.github.io/projects.md

 * * *

 The links above will take you to my individual projects.
-I'm currently working to get more projects uploaded to this site.
+This page is a work in progress and I'm currently working to get more projects uploaded to this site.